Water Displacement Calculator | Find the Volume via Water Level Change

 A Water Displacement measurement is a way to determine an object’s volume by measuring how much water it displaces when submerged in water.
 When an object is placed in water, the volume of water displaced by it can be calculated by measuring the change in water level.
 Objects with irregular shapes can be accurately calculated using this technique.

-Enter the water level after the object is fully submerged (same units as above).
+Use the reading after the object is fully submerged (no trapped air).

 About Water Displacement Calculator and Formula: